MyrtoLimnios/MyrtoLimnios.github.io/_pages/about.md

 ### <span style="color:red">*News!*</span>

+* I am honoured to give a talk @ the Seminar of the [PreMeDiCal Inria-Inserm Team](https://team.inria.fr/premedical/), January 29/2024, at Montpellier, France.

-* I am honoured to give a talk @ the international conference [European Meeting of Statisticians 2023, Bernoulli Society](https://ems2023.org), July 3-8, at Warsaw, Poland.
+* I am honoured to give a talk @ the international conference [European Meeting of Statisticians 2023, Bernoulli Society](https://ems2023.org), July 3-8/2023, at Warsaw, Poland.

-* I am honoured to be invited to give a talk @ the international conference [35th Panhellenic and 1st International Statistics Conference 2023](https://gsi-conference.uniwa.gr/index.php), May 25-28, in Athens, Greece.
+* I am honoured to be invited to give a talk @ the international conference [35th Panhellenic and 1st International Statistics Conference 2023](https://gsi-conference.uniwa.gr/index.php), May 25-28/2023, in Athens, Greece.

-* I am honoured to give a talk @ the international conference [Women in Mathematical Sciences 2023](https://www.sdu.dk/en/om_sdu/institutter_centre/imada_matematik_og_datalogi/kalender/womenmath23) to celebrate the International Women in Maths Day, May 11-12, at SDU, Odense, Denmark.
+* I am honoured to give a talk @ the international conference [Women in Mathematical Sciences 2023](https://www.sdu.dk/en/om_sdu/institutter_centre/imada_matematik_og_datalogi/kalender/womenmath23) to celebrate the International Women in Maths Day, May 11-12/2023, at SDU, Odense, Denmark.